Blog

 For more information or assistance finding a specific product, please contact us.

-Eagle Biosciences is excited to highlight our product series for Host Cell Protein Detection!
+Eagle Biosciences is excited to announce the newest product series for Host Cell Protein Detection!

 Host cell proteins (HCPs) are a major class of impurities produced during biotherapeutic manufacturing.
 They must be removed from the final drug product to both assure patient safety and maintain drug efficacy.
 Our wide range of Host Cell Protein Detection Kits are easy to use and highly sensitive.